 Step #2: Learn Graphic Designer Skills

-The most important first step as an aspiring Graphic Designer is to learn graphic design skills.
+The most important first step for an aspiring Graphic Designer is to learn graphic design skills.
 Most of the four years of a bachelor’s degree program are spent mastering the tools of the trade, and students looking to bypass a university program will need to find other routes to master these skills.
-One of the best ways to learn these skills is by enrolling in a career-focused graphic design training program, such as the ones offered through Noble Desktop.
+One of the best ways to learn these skills is by enrolling in a career-focused graphic design training program, such as the one offered through Noble Desktop.
 For example, Noble’s Graphic Design Certificate program will cover all of the major aspects of graphic design education.
-This includes not only hard skills like Photoshop, Illustrator, and InDesign but it also includes training in theories of design and professionalization skills like portfolio building workshops.
+This includes not only hard skills like Photoshop, Illustrator, and InDesign but also includes training in theories of design and professionalization skills like portfolio-building workshops.
 Enrolling in a course like this is a solid replacement for the skills training you can expect to receive in a four-year college degree program.

 To learn more about the Graphic Design bootcamps and courses offered by Noble Desktop, consider exploring the course listings available on their website.